AdamSlay/AdamSlay/README.md

-Hello.
-I'm Adam and I'm learning how to learn
+I'm Adam and I'm trying to learn stuff